AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 Function returns
 ~~~~~~~~~~~~~~~~

-Previously, we've discussed the cost of passing complex records as arguments to
+Previously, we've discussed the cost of passing complex records as
-subprograms.
-We've seen that the performance is still optimal when using
+arguments to subprograms.
+We've seen that we don't have to use explicit
-subprograms that have :ada:`in out` or :ada:`out` parameters, so we don't
-have to use access types to get better performance in Ada.
-In this section,
+access type parameters to get better performance in Ada.
+In this
-we'll briefly discuss the cost of function returns.
+section, we'll briefly discuss the cost of function returns.

-In general, we can implement subprograms that initialize a data structure
+In general, we can use either procedures or functions to initialize a
-either as procedures or functions.
+data structure.
 Let's look at this example in C:

 [C]